ds300/react-native-typescript-transformer/README.md

 }
 ```

+# Step 3: Write TypeScript code :D

+Note that the platform-specific index files (index.ios.js, index.android.js, etc)
+still need to be .js files, but everything else can be TypeScript.

 #### Notes

 `"module"` can be `"commonjs"` if you don't care about allowing synthetic default imports (in which case that field can also be `false`)